SPEC v2.1 — Sealed Mode

 3.4 What lives on chain

 Identical to public mode.
-The canonical receipt document (canonical.json, see Section 4.2) is SHA-256'd and truncated to 20 bytes; that prefix becomes document_hash in the OP_RETURN payload.
+The canonical proof document (canonical.json, see Section 4.2) is SHA-256'd and truncated to 20 bytes; that prefix becomes document_hash in the OP_RETURN payload.
 The on-chain marker structure is unchanged.

-The contents of canonical.json differ (commitments instead of hashes), but the on-chain shape is identical — observers cannot distinguish a sealed receipt from a public receipt by the chain record alone.
+The contents of canonical.json differ (commitments instead of hashes), but the on-chain shape is identical — observers cannot distinguish a sealed proof from a public proof by the chain record alone.

 4. Bundle format (mbnt v2.1, sealed mode)